Electric Longboard V2 (AT)

 FIRE SAFETY: A huge danger to using almost any high energy density energy storage device is the potential to release all that energy in a very fast uncontrollable way.
 This can happen with fuel, lithium ion batteries, and lithium polymer batteries.
 Lipo fires can be caused in a number of ways, but essentially, the chemicals inside react very violently with air.
 This means any sort of rupture in the outer shell or casing can cause dangerous heat, smoke, and possibly fire.
 Ruptures can occur due to overheating, which causes the pack to expand.
 Overheating can occur when the battery is overcharged or discharged or charged too quickly (i.e. too high voltage or too much current in or out).
 These things can generally be avoided by carefully charging the batteries, and setting the current limits within the VESC software (the Flipsky FESC is VESC based, and there is a software available that can be used to fine tune many parameters for the motor controller).
 I charge the two 6s batteries at 20 Amps in parallel, meaning they share 10A of current when charging.
 This is well below the recommended 10C when charging the 4.5Ah batteries (effectively a 9Ah battery in parallel when charging).

 I wrapped the batteries with the fabric from a fireproof Lipo-safe bag.
 This wrap never leaves the batteries, even when the batteries are taken out of the board.
-For maximum safety, the batteries should be removed from the board while charging and placed inside an additional Lipo-safe bag and/or metal container.
-This is especially important due to the energy capacity of these batteries.
+For maximum safety, the batteries are removed from the board while charging and placed inside an additional Lipo-safe bag and inside metal container.

 Safety (part 2)